ovh/docs/pages/public_cloud/containers_orchestration/managed-rancher-service/getting-started/guide.en-gb.md

 8. From the Homepage your cluster is now in 'Provisioning' state
-![MKS Driver Cluster Configuration](images/mksdriver_provisioning.png) From the Cluser Management page, wait for your cluster to become 'Active'
+![MKS Driver Cluster Configuration](images/mksdriver_provisioning.png) From the Cluser Management page, wait for your cluster to become 'Active'.
 ![MKS Driver Cluster Configuration](images/mksdriver_cluster_provisioning.png)
 ![MKS Driver Cluster Configuration](images/mksdriver_cluster_provisioning_available.png)

 Your cluster is now fully functional.
-You can click on 'Explore' to manage your MKS Cluster.
+You can click on the 'Explore' button to manage your MKS Cluster.

 ##### Use OVHcloud as an **Infrastructure Provider**

 On this part we will detail how to use Rancher to create and manage Kubernetes clusters based on [OVHcloud Public Cloud Compute Instances](https://www.ovhcloud.com/en/public-cloud/compute/).